hapsdoifh/ECE298A-Sense-Amp-Project/docs/Design_Doc.md

 ![Alt text](images/Circuit_Analysis_2.png)
 *Small signal analysis, source: https://www.seas.ucla.edu/brweb/teaching/215A_F2014/diffmir2.pdf*

+All the MOSFETS are biased to saturation.
+The current mirror forces the two branch's current to be identical.
-A difference in voltage on the differential inputs creates a conflict in current flow through the two branches.
+Looking at the small signal model, a difference in voltage on the differential inputs creates a conflict in current flow through the two NMOS.
 This results in a final output current proportional to $g_m \times V_{diff}$ at the output node.
-Combined with a high output resistance, we get a high gain
+Combined with a high enough output resistance, we get an amplification affect on $ V_{out} / (V_{in1} - V_{in2})$

 **Output buffers**: It is implemented by two CMOS inverters that take the amplified signal and drive it to full scaled analog output.
 It also isolates the high-impedance differential stage from whatever capacitive load comes next.